SnowflakePowered/shiratsu/SPECIFICATION.md

 ## Preface

-shiragame is a games database similar to [OpenVGDB](https://github.com/OpenVGDB/OpenVGDB), created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), but is also intended to be widely applicable to many use cases involving emulation, game preservation, archival, and verification. shiragame uses [Stone](https://stone.snowflakepowe.red/#/) *platform ID*s and mimetypes to facilitate precise identification of the gaming platform a *dump* belongs to, as well as the format of a *dump*.
+shiragame is a games database similar to [OpenVGDB](https://github.com/OpenVGDB/OpenVGDB), created primarily for use with [Snowflake](https://github.com/SnowflakePowered/snowflake), but is also intended to be widely applicable to many use cases involving emulation, game preservation, archival, and verification. shiragame uses [consolespec](https://github.com/SnowflakePowered/consolespec/) *platform ID*s to identify the gaming platform a *dump* belongs to.

-For definitions of "*platform*" and "*format*", please refer to the Stone specification document.

 ### Rationale